 Frequently asked questions

-Interested in trying out therapy services in English, Korean, or Mandarin Chinese?
+Interested in trying out therapy services in English, Korean, or Mandarin?

 Q: How long is each counseling session?

 Standard appointments are 50 minutes.
-Some clients may prefer a longer session, say 1 hour 20 minutes.
-I generally recommend a longer session for the first appointment so that clients have sufficient space to bring up concerns and share their background.
+Some clients may prefer a longer session, say 1 hour 15 minutes.
+I sometimes recommend a longer session for the first appointment so that clients have sufficient space to bring up concerns and share their background.
 Fees for sessions outside of the standard session length are prorated.
 For session fee inquiries, please contact me.

 Q: How many sessions will I need?